-Welcome to the Factbook 2020 Edition for the College of Biblical Studies.
-The data presented in the annual report provides a resource of outcomes from the Institution's Student Information System.
+Welcome to the Factbook 2021 Edition for the College of Biblical Studies.
+The data presented in the annual report provides a data analysis of student information from the Institution's Student Information System.

-The Factbook is a collection of important student information that assists the Office of Institutional Effectiveness (OIE) in achieving its goal of making available to our institutional wide community accurate data sources.
-The data presented in the Factbook provides departments institutional data for making data informed decisions.
+The Fall Factbook 2021 is a collection of important student data information that assists the Office of Institutional Effectiveness (OIE) and other institutional offices in understanding its constituent for making wise and informed decisions for accomplishing its mission and accurately embracing its doctrine.
+Accurate and timely release of the institutional data is vital and the need to distribute the data across departments fulfills one of the many outcomes of the OIE.

-The outcome of the OIE is to assist CBS's stakeholders in making informed decisions that are "mission-driven."
-Accurate and timely release of the institutional data is an important outcome of our office.
 We believe timely release of institutional data serves our CBS community and its graduates with reaching their professional goals by educating and equipping multiethnic leaders to impact the world for Christ.

-Our hope in the OIE is to serve our institutional community with accurate data analytics.
-The CBS Factbook 2020 edition will serve that purpose.
+OIE hopes this report will serve our institutional community with accurate data analytics.
 If you would like the information presented in a new way or like additional statistics reported, please contact the Office of Institutional Effectiveness (ie@cbshouston.edu).
 We welcome any opportunity to improve the Factbook in its future reporting cycles.